Volunteer Children's Mentor

 What You'll Do:

-• As a mentor, you will hold weekly one on one sessions of 1-3 hours.
-You will help to build confidence, resilience and help your mentee to manage feelings through a series of fun and positive experiences and activities.
+As a mentor, you will be trained to deliver weekly 1:1 sessions for the duration of 12 months.
+You will help build confidence, resilience, and help your mentee manage feelings through a series of fun experiences.
+Whether you’re playing games or discussing goals, you’ll be making a difference in a child’s life by developing the tools for a positive future.

 Why You'll Love It: